Roewe i6: Roewe i6 (Gasoline powered model)

-Roewe ei6
+Roewe ei6 (PHEV)

 The Roewe ei6, codename IP34, is the plug-in hybrid variant of the Roewe i6, and was also launched on the 2016 Guangzhou Auto Show in China.
 Same as the Roewe RX5 and eRX5, the main styling difference would be the grilles.
 The petrol version i6 would have a slightly smaller grille, while the hybrid ei6 would have a relatively larger one.
 The ei6 has 228 hp in total, using the 1.0 with an extra 82 hp electric motor.